rluvaton/http-proxy-with-cors/README.md

 Proxy HTTP requests with cors enabled.

+At my company, sometimes we wanna run our local frontend against production, it's easier and faster, the problem is CORS

+So I created the following npm package that act as a proxy to multiple upstream servers built on top of fastifyjs so you wont feel it

 ## Usage
 It will create a proxy server on each local port that will proxy all requests to the upstream server.